Orlando Arcia Player Props: Braves vs. Nationals

 Orlando Arcia At The Plate

-- Arcia is batting .326 with eight doubles, five home runs and 12 walks.
+- Arcia is hitting .324 with eight doubles, five home runs and 12 walks.

+- Arcia is batting .400 with one homer during his last outings and is riding a four-game hitting streak.

-- Arcia has picked up a hit in 68.3% of his 41 games this season, with multiple hits in 34.1% of those games.
+- Arcia has picked up a hit in 29 of 42 games this season, with multiple hits 14 times.

-- In 12.2% of his games this season, he has gone deep, and 3.2% of his trips to the dish.
+- Looking at the 42 games he has played this season, he's went deep in five of them (11.9%), and in 3.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.